This is the second post in my series: “SEO for Rookies.” Links to all posts are below.

 - Google does not charge you to deliver your blog to searchers.
 Google is in the business of delivering the best search results to their searchers; if your blog post is the “best answer” to a searcher’s Google query, Google happily offers up your blog post to the searcher.

-- Google’s “world-class search experience” keeps searchers coming back to Google and keeps them away from other search engines.
+- Google’s “world-class search experience” keeps searchers returning to Google and away from other search engines.

 You should write your own website posts and have your SEO agency edit your words to optimize them for SEO because: